 Having experienced that Bangkok airport police scare was why, then, when I realized that my Ghana visa will expire thirty days before my flight from Accra to Madrid, I rapidly enlisted John’s help in heading to the Accra Immigration office.

 John and I stood by the side of the road waiting for a tro tro to take us to Accra, but every single vehicle that passed was either full or about to fall apart.

-One hour into waiting, a nearby store owner took pity on us and lugged out a wooden bench for us to sit on (pictured, upper left).
+One hour into waiting, a nearby store owner took pity on us and lugged out a wooden bench for us to sit on (pictured, above).